 - Choose how often the emails will be sent and click Next

-- On the To which list shall we send? screen, select the list you created in Step 2 and click Next
+- On the To which audience shall we send? screen, select the audience you created in Step 2 and click Next

 - On the Campaign info screen, fill in all the information (email subject, From name etc.) and click Next

-- Now you get to design the email that will be sent to your subscribers whenever you add a new blog post.
-This is fairly self-explanatory although you'll need to spend some time familiarising yourself with how it works.
+Now you get to design the email that will be sent to your subscribers whenever you add a new blog post.
+This is fairly self-explanatory although you'll need to spend some time familiarising yourself with it.
 Here are some tips:

 - MailChimp will let you make various design changes to the email using the Style tab.
-This includes changing the background colour, fonts, spacing, link colour etc. so you can style the email to match your brand, as well as uploading your logo to the header of the email
+This includes changing the background colour, fonts, spacing, link colour, etc. Use these to style the email to match your brand, as well as uploading your logo to the header of the email.

 - Once you have finished designing your email, click Preview and Test at the top of the screen.
 Enter Preview Mode lets you view how the email will look on mobiles and full-sized screens.
 Send a Test Email lets you send a test email to yourself.
-It’s important to test your email in both of these ways before sending anything to your subscribers
+Test your email in both of these ways before sending anything to your subscribers.

 Step 3 - Add a MailChimp signup form to your WordPress blog

 Now everything is in place, you need to create a signup form so that readers can subscribe to your blog by email.
-The best way to do this is usually to add a 'Receive blog posts by email' form to the right hand column of your blog or website.
-You can see this in action at the top right of this page.
+The best way to do this is usually to add a 'Receive blog posts by email' form to the right-hand column of your blog or website.
+You can see this in action in the sidebar of this page.